leobudima/elogii-blog/content/achieving-last-mile-e-commerce-delivery-success.md

 Likewise, you should also focus on streamlining communication with your customers.
 And if their orders may arrive late, let them know about it.

-It’s a much better practice than keeping it to yourself, and risking the reputation of your brand.
+It’s a much better practice than keeping it to yourself and risking the reputation of your brand.

 ### Creating a Frictionless Delivery